HisaoLabSUSTC/HVCTR/README.md

 The metric "HV_Ropt" correponds to the HV calculation using reference point (r*, ..., r*) in the normalized space.<br>

-In Section II.B, we used the SMS-EMOA algorithm with nine different specifications of reference points on the three-objective DTLZ1, DTLZ2, Minus-DTLZ1, and Minus-DTLZ2 problems.  <br>
+In **Section II.B**, we used the SMS-EMOA algorithm with nine different specifications of reference points on the three-objective DTLZ1, DTLZ2, Minus-DTLZ1, and Minus-DTLZ2 problems.  <br>

 The name for each of the nine SMS-EMOA variants is indicated in parentheses ( ), as follows: <br>
 1. SMS-EMOA with r = znad x 1 in the normalized objective space (SMSEMOA_NR1T)<br>